Gorgeous Tie Dye Seashell Craft

 Directions

-Make sure to begin with clean shells, any left over sand will ruin the effect.
-Once clean paint a think layer of washable paint onto the shell.
-It is very important to use washable kids paint, because acrylic paint dries quickly and will not blend as readily.
+Make sure to begin with clean shells, any leftover sand will ruin the effect.
+Once clean paint a thick layer of washable paint onto the shell.
+It is very important to use washable kids’ paint because acrylic paint dries quickly and will not blend as readily.

 More East TN Family Fun